ncatlab/nlab-content/pages/4597.md

   \,,
 $$

-where the top horizontal morphism represents a generator of the 4th integral cohomology of the classifying space of the [[spin group]] and the right vertical morphism is induced by multiplication by 2 on the additive group of [[integer]]s.
+in [[Top]], where the top horizontal morphism represents a generator of the 4th integral cohomology of the classifying space of the [[spin group]] and the right vertical morphism is induced by multiplication by 2 on the additive group of [[integer]]s.

 This means that for $X$ [[manifold]] with [[spin structure]] exhibited by a classifying map $\hat g$